gdiet/backup/scala3/README.md

 * On Linux, mount the dedup file system to an existing empty writable directory.
 * Don't mount more than one dedup file system if you can avoid it.
 If you cannot avoid it, make sure the dedup file systems have unique `mount=<mount point>` mount points configured.
 * `gui-dedupfs` creates a database backup before mounting the file system, so you can restore the previous state of the file system if something goes wrong.
-* By default, `gui-dedupfs` uses the current working directory as DedupFS repository.
+* By default, `gui-dedupfs` uses the parent of the current working directory as DedupFS repository.
 If you run the script from the command line, you can add a `repo=<target directory>` parameter in order use a different repository directory.
 * For additional options see the paragraphs below.

 ### Mount The File System Without GUI